 - (6) a.
-Unisource sloot eerder allianties met Telefónica en SITA - b. $ARG1+su \leftarrow sluit \rightarrow obj1+alliantie+pc+met+obj1+en+cnj+ARG2$ - c.
-Unisource sloot eerder een alliantie met Telefónica - d.
-Arg1+su \leftarrow sluit \rightarrow obj1+alliantie+pc+met+obj1+Arg2
+Unisource sloot eerder allianties met Telefónica en SITA - b. $ARG1 + su \leftarrow sluit \rightarrow obj1 + alliantie + pc + met + obj1 + en + cnj + ARG2$ - c.
+Unisource sloot eerder een alliantie met Telefónica - d. $ARG1 + su \leftarrow sluit \rightarrow obj1 + alliantie + pc + met + obj1 + ARG2$

-Note that (6a) and (6c) give rise to two different dependency patterns linking Unisource and Telefónica.
-In many scenarios, it is safe to ignore the fact that in (6a) Telefónica is part of a coordination inside a prepositional phrase which is a dependent of the verb.
+Note that (6-a) and (6-c) give rise to two different dependency patterns linking Unisource and Telefónica.
+In many scenarios, it is safe to ignore the fact that in (6-a) Telefónica is part of a coordination inside a prepositional phrase which is a dependent of the verb.
 Therefore, we normalize such dependency paths by removing coordinations embedded in a longer dependency path.
-After normalization, the dependency pattern for sentence (6a) is identical to that of (6c).
-Note that this normalization does not apply to entities that are directly connected by means of a coordination, such as Telefónica en SITA in (6c).
-In those cases, we preserve the pattern $ARG1+cnj \leftarrow en \rightarrow cnj+ARG2$.
+After normalization, the dependency pattern for sentence (6-a) is identical to that of (6-c).
+Note that this normalization does not apply to entities that are directly connected by means of a coordination, such as Telefónica en SITA in (6-a).
+In those cases, we preserve the pattern ARG1+cnj $\leftarrow en \rightarrow$ cnj+ARG2.
 We observed that applying this normalization step reduces the number of unique dependency patterns by over 20%.

-Stevenson & Greenwood (2009) compare various methods for using dependency tree information in pattern creation for IE. Methods extracting only subject-verb-object tuples have limited coverage, whereas methods extracting the minimal subtree containing both arguments suffer from lack of generality.
+Stevenson and Greenwood (2009) compare various methods for using dependency tree information in pattern creation for IE. Methods extracting only subject-verb-object tuples have limited coverage, whereas methods extracting the minimal subtree containing both arguments suffer from lack of generality.
 Their linked chain method corresponds to our shortest path pattern extraction method, and performs well in an evaluation using the Wall Street Journal and biomedical data.